New House speaker makes first public appearance at Republican Jewish event

 Newly elected House Speaker Mike Johnson made his first public appearance as speaker Saturday, where he gave a message of unity in the House and support for Israel.

-Newly elected House Speaker Mike Johnson made his first public appearance as speaker Saturday — just three days after he was elected — at the Republican Jewish Coalition’s annual leadership summit, where he gave a message of unity in the House and support for Israel.
+Newly elected House Speaker Mike Johnson made his first public appearance as the leader of Congress’ lower chamber late Saturday at the Republican Jewish Coalition’s annual leadership summit in Las Vegas, where he gave a message of unity in the House and support for Israel.

 “We’ve had three weeks of turmoil in the House and certainly these weeks of unrest around the globe, but we have emerged even stronger,” Johnson said.
 “And we are united in the cause before us.”

-His election came on the heels of a prolonged, nearly three-week stalemate among House Republicans that stalled government operations.
-Johnson’s first test will be to get the House back up and running as the Nov 17 deadline looms to avoid a government shutdown.
+His election came on the heels of a prolonged, nearly three-week stalemate among House Republicans that stalled legislative operations.
+Johnson’s first test will be to get the House back up and running as a Nov.
+17 deadline looms to avoid a government shutdown.
+And it comes as Israel seeks to wipe out Hamas following the terrorist group’s Oct.
+7 attack that killed more than 1,400 people and took more than 200 people hostage.

 Johnson received criticism from Nevada’s House Democrats, who called him too extreme, citing his anti-abortion and anti-gay marriage record.

-The Louisiana representative said the House is back in business and that this is the moment for the House to restore people’s trust.
+The Louisiana representative said the House is back in business and that this is the moment to restore trust.

-One of the first resolutions the House passed under Johnson’s leadership was a resolution condemning Hamas and supporting Israel, and next week the House will vote on a resolution to condemn antisemitism on college campuses, according to House Majority Leader Steve Scalise, who introduced Johnson at the event Saturday.
+One of the first items of business the House passed under Johnson’s leadership was a resolution condemning Hamas and supporting Israel, and next week the House will vote on a resolution to condemn antisemitism on college campuses, according to House Majority Leader Steve Scalise, who introduced Johnson at the event at The Venetian.

 The House will work to block Iranian oil from being sold and will give funding to Israel to help it rebuild the Iron Dome, the Israeli air defense system, Scalise said.